 Dominic Harvey, director at CWJobs, said the data indicated that businesses’ tech investments were failing to deliver: “Technology is only ever as effective as the employees that use it, and whilst it’s encouraging that training budgets are surging, our findings show that these budgets aren’t being spent effectively.”

 This lack of training eventually affects employees, whose improper use of the technology at their disposal is landing them in hot water.

-According to a separate report by software company Veritas, 30% of workers have been reprimanded by their employer for using workplace collaboration tools like and in a way that jeopardises company security.
+According to a separate report by software company Veritas, 30% of workers have been reprimanded by their employer for using workplace collaboration tools like Slack, Zoom and Teams in a way that jeopardises company security.

 In a poll of 12,500 workers, 71% admitted to sharing business-critical data, while 75% admitted sharing sensitive personal information via workplace software tools.

 Veritas found that this included client details (16%), business plans (12%) and corporate passwords (7%), as well company credit card details (7%) medical information (13%) bank details (9%) and even their bank card PIN (6%).

 UK employers were slightly more conscious of the data they were sharing compared to the rest of the world: 51% of workers admitted to sharing business-critical data via platforms like Zoom and Teams, with 22.9% being called out by their bosses for it.
 Even so, Veritas noted that there was plenty of room for improvement, particularly with phishing scams and other forms of cybersecurity attacks at an all-time high.